loverajoel/timeance.js/README.md

 Example:

-Loging the response in GA in order to have metrics.
+Loging the response in GA in order to storage metrics.

 ```js
 var timeTrack = Timeance.measure('each_items');